oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - No
       - Yes
       - Yes
+    * - Lightweight Directory Access Protocol (LDAP) connections
+      - No
+      - Yes
+      - Yes
     * - Proxy connections (see :ref:`proxyauth`)
       - Yes
       - Yes
       - Yes
+    * - Socket Secure (SOCKS) Proxy connections
+      - No
+      - No
+      - No
     * - Connection mode privileges (see :ref:`connection-authorization-modes`)
       - Yes
       - Yes - only :data:`~oracledb.AUTH_MODE_SYSDBA` is supported